Le Creuset Cast Iron Skillet vs Lodge Skillet

 Le Creuset is very much the luxury brand in this head-to-head comparison.

 These pieces of cast iron are beautiful and functional.
-They enjoy elite status in the world of cookware and are prized by home cooks as well as professional chefs the world over.
+They enjoy an elite status in the world of cookware and are prized by home cooks as well as professional chefs the world over.

 Thanks to the careful (and thick) enameling they are resistant to rusting and nonstick right away.